Not all buildings can afford to certify

 All licensed professionals who have verified at least one successful application for ENERGY STAR certification automatically appear in the LP Finder search tool.
 Licensed professionals interested in offering cost-free verifications can request this to be designated in the tool by visiting the ENERGY STAR Buildings Help page and submitting a request form.
 It’s then left to the LP and the building owner to discuss terms and conditions of any services provided.

 Architects: Earn CEUs by providing a public service

 The American Institute of Architects (AIA) and EPA have partnered to help architects earn up to eight (8) annual Health, Safety, and Welfare (HSW) continuing education units (CEUs) for reducing carbon emissions in the built environment.

 Registered architects who attend a no-cost ENERGY STAR training webinar will earn one CEU.
-Those who validate, pro bono, one or more building applications for ENERGY STAR certification will receive seven HSW CEUs, for a total of eight CEUs annually.
+Those who perform a cost-free (pro bono) verification of one or more building applications will receive seven HSW CEUs, for a total of eight CEUs annually.
 The AlA will provide credit for verifying any eligible building, regardless of ownership status (e.g. non-profit, for-profit).